Easter Island’s famous statues not only attract tourists, but also symbolize ancestral values and even drive many sustainable initiatives.

 Toki is an Earthship which is made from recycled and natural materials

 Tavake Pacomio, in her thirties, born and raised on the island, takes that responsibility seriously.
 While we try to avoid the breaking waves with our kayak on our way to shore, Tavake looks for them.
-She gives surfing lessons and loves the sea.
+She gives surfing lessons (at Vai Manu Surf Experience) and loves the sea.
 With other activists she has been advocating for years to protect a large marine area around the island from industrial fishing and mining activities.
 What drives her?
 “My family taught me Polynesian values, including respect for and protection of mother earth”, she explains.
 “I love this island and intend to stay here.
 That’s why I want to better protect the environment.
 I feel strongly that we have to give back to the earth what we take from her.
 After all, our livelihoods depend on nature.”

 Her commitment is paying off.
 An area as large as France around the island has been designated as marine protected area.
 “For even better protection it should actually be a national park, so our fight continues.
 If we don’t take better care of the earth, our days are counted here.
 Our ancestors have handed over this unpolluted island to us and that is how we should pass it on to future generations”, she concludes.

 Tavake in action